Multipurpose 3'x3'...

 The stepstool is also accessible to our toddler and the folding chairs accessible for the grown-ups.

 Bulk food storage was essential during the pandemic when the grocery options were buy (1) a restaurant-supply quantity or (2) nothing.
-These days, we’re using these large food-safe bins (see below) for storing all sorts of dried goods, and they’re great!
+These days, we’re using these large food-safe bins with gamma-seal lids (see below) for storing all sorts of dry goods, and they’re great!
 I cut some transparencies to make pockets (and cover the ugly “don’t fall in” warning labels), then slid labels in.

 Closet

 Clear plastic bins are the most effective solution for being able to immediately see what we have (and what we’re low on).
-Not the most environmentally-friendly option, but I’ll never throw these in the garbage, and wasting a bunch of food that was hidden and forgotten about isn’t so environmentally-friendly, either.
+These have near-infinite reuse potential (so I’ll never throw them in the garbage), and wasting a bunch of food that was hidden and forgotten about isn’t so environmentally-friendly, either.

 Closet

 Also c’mon, don’t you love my labels with the little ICONS?!
-The idea came to me for organizing my (pre-reading) 2-year-old’s stuff, but these seem to be easier for me (and random guests) to read, too!
+The idea came to me when organizing my (pre-reading) 2-year-old’s toys, but these seem to be easier for me (and random guests) to read, too!

-Here’s another angle to show you how we store grocery bags and plastic recycling:
+Here’s another angle to show you how we store plastic recycling (left) and reusable grocery bags (right):

 Closet